 Check plumbing connections

-Most dishwashers have several hoses and parts that help ensure everything is running smoothly.
-Take a look at your user’s manual and do a visual inspection, making sure to check hose clamp and drain valve components.
+There should be several hoses and parts that help ensure everything is running smoothly.
+Take a look at your user’s manual and do a visual inspection, making sure to check the drain hose hose clamp and drain valve components.
 Your dishwasher is also probably connected to the garbage disposal or the sink, which means that it’s a good idea to give that connection a look if you are experiencing drainage issues.
 Replace any parts that seem worn, are cracked, or show any other signs of damage.

 Check the drain hose

-Locate the drain hose (it is usually plastic with ridges) and inspect it to make sure it doesn’t have any clogs or blockages.
-Disconnect it from the dishwasher and blow through it or use a long wire coat hanger to check for and clear out any debris.
-You will also want to make sure that it doesn’t have any kinks or holes that could be preventing the water from getting through.
-When you reattach it, double-check the hose seal valve to ensure that it is attached tightly.
+Locate the drain hose (it is usually plastic with ridges) and inspect the drain hose to make sure the drain hose doesn’t have any clogs or blockages.
+Disconnect the drain hose from the dishwasher and blow through the drain hose or use a long wire coat hanger to check for and clear out any debris.
+You will also want to make sure that the drain hose doesn’t have any kinks or holes that could be preventing the water from getting through.
+When you reattach it, double-check the drain hose seal valve to ensure that the drain hose is attached tightly.

 The ridged drain hose is usually connected to your sink or garbage disposal and can be found by opening the cupboards under your skin.